MaadAshraf/24F-3091_24F-3066_OOP-Lab-Final-Project/READme.md

 Libraries: Usage of <iostream> for I/O and <fstream> for file handling.

-Constraints: Used pointers, I/O (cout/cin with using namespace std), standard spacing.
+Constraints: Used pointers, I/O (cout/cin with using namespace std).

 What We Did in the Project